-To be considered making satisfactory academic progress, students must maintain a cumulative grade point average (CGPA) of 2.5 or better.
+To be considered making satisfactory academic progress, students must maintain required attendance in each course of study and maintain a cumulative grade point average (CGPA) of 2.5 or better.
 Satisfactory academic progress is evaluated at the conclusion of each academic semester.